 Connelly made her debut in the world of dance collaboration with her master’s thesis work, Life, After: A Dance Requiem, which premiered in March of 2016 at Central Washington University and featured choreography by professors Therese Young and Gabrielle McNeillie.
 Connelly presented over this collaboration at the Women Composers Festival of Hartford in spring 2017.
 Since then, she has worked with dancers from the dance program at UNL through LNK New Music Collective.

 Raised in western Kansas, Connelly attended Fort Hays State University for her undergraduate degrees in music education and trumpet performance and earned her MM in composition from Central Washington University.
 In between seeking degrees, Connelly taught elementary music in Kansas and Washington and applied trumpet at three regional colleges in central Kansas.
-Her interests have also lain heavily in worship music, having directed the Trinity Lutheran choir in Hays, KS, overseen all musical activities at Ellensburg First United Methodist (WA), and currently as the handbell choir director at Our Saviour’s Lutheran in Lincoln.
+Her interests have also lain heavily in worship music, having directed choirs and handbell ensembles in Lutheran and Methodist churches in Kansas, Washington, and Nebraska.

 When not involved in musical activity, Krista enjoys traveling far and near, cooking, gardening, reading, and checking out new films and shows whilst yarn-crafting.